The NMSU System Academic Regulations

 - May be from outside the student’s home department

 - Student’s with a declared minor- may have the representative from a related area or be appointed by the Dean of the Graduate School.

 - Must be a graduate faculty member

 - Must be a representative from a related area or appointed by the Dean of the Graduate School

 Finalizing the Master’s Thesis

-After successful completion of the final examination, a copy of the thesis must be submitted to the Graduate School for format review no later than the deadline posted to the Graduate School website.
-The form and style of the thesis must comply with the regulations given in the Guidelines for Preparing a Thesis or Dissertation http://gradschool.nmsu.edu/theses-dissertations/.
-These guidelines also contain detailed information on the thesis approval process and binding.
-The thesis is not complete until copies have been accepted for binding by the binding section staff and until the online Library binding form has been completed and received in Branson Library
+After successful completion of the final examination, electronic submission of the approved thesis must be submitted to ProQuest ETD, no later than the deadline posted to the Graduate School website.
+The form and style of the thesis must comply with the guidelines provided in Preparing your manuscript for submission, located at https://gradschool.nmsu.edu/wp-content/uploads/sites/5/2019/02/2.-Preparing-Your-Manuscript-for-Submission-Revised.pdf.
+The guidelines also contain detailed information on the thesis submission and approval process.
+The thesis is not complete until the Graduate School has accepted it electronically.

 Professional Degree and Non-Thesis Final Examination

 Each candidate will be given a final examination conducted by their graduate committee in accordance to the schedule provided by the Graduate School.
 It is the department’s responsibility to ensure that the Report of Results for the Master’s Professional or Non-Thesis Final Exam form is submitted to the Graduate School at least ten working days after the exam.

 The final examination format for the professional degrees and non-thesis option will be determined by the department, with the approval of the Dean of the Graduate School.
 If a department does not specify an examination format, the final examination will consist of an oral defense of the candidate’s field of study.